-Get metrics from your Windows applications/servers with Windows Management Instrumentation (WMI) in real time to
+Get metrics from your Windows applications and servers with Windows Management Instrumentation (WMI) in real time to

 If you are only collecting standard metrics from Microsoft Windows and other packaged applications, there are no installation steps.
 If you need to define new metrics to collect from your application, then you have a few options: